displayio/grid2io/README.md

 # grid2io
+grid2io is a small generic grid library that aims to simplify and increase flexibility on integrations of the datagrid element.
-Javascript generic grid with proper APIs that supports server side only flows (no client side)
+It comes with proper APIs that supports server side only flows (no client side)